 Student Common Rooms: the JCR and MCR

 All our students are members of the Junior Common Room (undergraduates, including undergraduate Visiting Students) or Middle Common Room (postgraduates).
-Both the JCR and MCR at Teddy Hall have very active committees who organise regular socials, including Freshers’ welcome events.
-They represent their members by having a say in the running of the College, and organise trained peer supporters and other welfare initiatives.
+Both the JCR and MCR at Teddy Hall have very active committees who serve as advice points for specific issues and questions and organise events for students ranging from Equalities Week to the annual Teddy Hall’s Got Talent Show.

 I have never had a dull day at Teddy Hall.
 There aren’t many occasions where I have laughed as much as I have during the JCR election hustings and that’s simply because, at Teddy Hall, no one takes themselves that seriously.